AVIX SUPPORT

 • The camera should be capable of a maximum bitrate of 3–4 Mbit/s.

 • The camera should be capable of a resolution up to 1280×720.
-Higher resolutions are not recommended, as this requires more computing power (both for AVIX and standard office computers) and results in larger video files.
+Higher resolutions are not recommended, as this requires more computing power and results in larger video files.

 • Battery life should be approximately 1 hour under normal conditions.
 For longer processes, a larger battery and/or external power supply is required.

-Some older versions of the GoPro creates hidden .LRV files (Low Resolution Video).
+We also recommend using an action camera, like GoPro.
+They are easy to use and work well.
+Some older versions of the GoPro create hidden .LRV files (Low Resolution Video).
 These files can be renamed to .MP4 and then used in AVIX.
-The resolution and video size is well suited for AVIX.
+The resolution and video size are well-suited for AVIX.
 Only cameras with wi-fi have this option.

 Sometimes video files need to be converted.
 It can be due to: